APLMOOC/APLMOOC/docs/course/ch3/part3.md

 ---

-APL also comes the standard comparison functions, with the expected representative symbols.
+APL also comes with the standard comparison functions, with the expected representative symbols.

 Dyadic `=`, `≠`, `≤`, `<`, `>`, `≥` : Comparison Functions
 ```apl